Before planning any wedding, start early on the premarital agreement and learn about “The 7 Day Rule” and its common misconceptions.

-By Scott N. Weston (California)
+By Scott N. Weston (California), Family Lawyer

 How much time does it take to make a Premarital Agreement “voluntary”?
 By “voluntary,” we mean how much time must pass before parties are deemed to have considered the meaning of the agreement, to have had the opportunity to obtain legal representation and have given careful, mature thought to enter into the Agreement?

 The most common misconception of attorneys and parties alike is that the rule in California, commonly referred to as the “7 day rule,” requires the parties to sign the Agreement 7 days before the wedding.
-Oddly, the rule has nothing to due with the proximity of the signing of the Agreement to the wedding date.
+Oddly, the rule has nothing to do with the proximity of the signing of the Agreement to the wedding date.
 In large part, we have the baseball home-run king, Barry Bonds to thank for this misunderstanding.

 Barry Bonds and his fiancée, Sun (whose native language was Swedish) signed their Premarital Agreement in Arizona on the eve of their wedding.
 Barry had two lawyers and Sun had none.
 The wedding was an impromptu affair in Las Vegas, where they flew with a few friends immediately after they signed the Agreement.
 Years later, Sun Bonds challenged the Agreement claiming she did not have counsel, did not understand it and did not voluntarily enter into it.
 The trial court upheld the Agreement, as did the California Supreme Court, (in August, 2000) reversing the Court of Appeal, which found that their Agreement was invalid because it was subject to strict scrutiny since Sun was not represented by counsel.